Duplicate Picture Finder

 Duplicate Picture Finder is a utility for scanning your computer and finding duplicate copies of your pictures.

-Duplicate Picture Finder will find pictures that are an exact copy of each other but also can compare pictures by content and give a match for pictures that have different resolutions but contain the same or similar graphic.
+Duplicate Picture Finder will find pictures that are an exact copy of each other but also can compare pictures by content and give a match for pictures that have different resolutions or eg. there's a logo on the picture, etc., but contain the same or similar graphic.

 Unregistered version is a fully functional 25 day trial version with a 1000 picture file processing limit.
 If you like this software please register.